mxArkel86/DiscordJSMusicBot-SpotifyPuller/README.md

 <p>Spotify Premium Listen Together Discord Bot Edition (With Delay)</p>
 <p>Distributions allowed on the *Open Source Lisence*</p>
 ---------------------------------------------------
-<h4>The bot is a work in progress project built for nodejs with the <i>discord.js library, ytdl library, and youtube scraper library</i> to allow access to the discord api</h4>
+<h4>The bot is a work in progress project built for nodejs with the <i>discord.js library, ytdl library, and youtube scraper library</i></h4>

 <br><h2>Initial setup:</h2>